Greater London

 College of Optometrists

-Open Day at UK Professional Body for Optometry, including preview of a further newly-refurbished room of the British Optical Association Museum
+Open Day at UK Professional Body for Optometry, including a first opportunity to view the completed refurbishment of the British Optical Association Museum